March 2024

 Info

-The growing, decaying and ever-recurring.
+The growing, decaying and constantly recurring.

 The source, life, reflections, depth and surface.